Bhupesh-V/Bhupesh-V.github.io/about.md

 permalink: /about/
 ---

 I am Bhupesh, a Software Craftsman & Tech Writer living in New Delhi, India.
 Professionally I have spent more than 3 years working on backend systems with Go & Python.
-In my free time I volunteer as a Community Lead for [**r/developersIndia**](https://www.reddit.com/r/developersIndia/), a community of more than 900K software & tech folks across India.
+In my free time I volunteer as a Community Lead for [**r/developersIndia**](https://www.reddit.com/r/developersIndia/), a community of more than a million software & tech folks across India.

 I frequently write about programming, tech & my journey here.
 You can find more of my work on my [**hire page**](/hire/).
 If you are interested in things I have built, head over to my [**projects**](/projects/).